Master Memorization Quickly with this Four Step Process and prep for exams more easily

 - Identify one list or a set of 5 terms you need memorize.

-- Set a timer and spend 10 minutes practicing the four steps:
+- Set a timer for 10 minutes and practice the four steps:

 Leave a note below and let me know how your first memorization session goes!